outdreamer/build-a-cure/docs/tasks/examples.md

 ## problem-solution format maps

+	- generate possible (full set) & probable (adjacent or useful set) formats to use to connect problem & solution
+		- identify relevant structures to the object an interface is based on, given its definition
+			- examples:
+				- cause & intent have a relevant structure of 'direction'
+				- cause has a relevant structure of 'inevitability' & 'uniqueness'
+				- intent has a relevant structure of 'usefulness' with structures of 'clarity' and 'efficiency'
+				- system has a relevant structure of 'network with boundary & circuits (as commonly used paths)'
+				- potential has a relevant structure of 'field of adjacent structures'
+				- concept has a relevant structure of 'network of generalized structure & distorted variant structures' or 'sub-network of system network objects that interact with a conceptual attribute'
+				- change has a relevant structure of 'core functions'

+		- if the problem is 'find the cause of variable x':

+			- relevant structures to use as the connecting function format include specific implementations of general solution-finding structures (sequence/filters) like:
+				- specific 'sequence' structures, like:
+					- direction
+				- specific 'filters' with direction, like:
+					- same direction as cause:
+						- dependency/requirement, inevitability, causative power, causative position/degree relative to that of x
+					- opposite direction as cause:
+						- counterexamples
+						- limits on causation

+			- relevant interface objects (once interfaces are applied) include:
+				- causal variable network
+					- variables further up the causal sequence than x that could cause x

 	- core problem type structures (reduction, expansion, organization, matching, standardization, regulation, prediction/derivation (missing info), limit/change conflict resolution, error-to-resource conversion, optimization) & optimal solution formats & format structures for each
 	    - optimal optimization formats include network path-finding
 	    - optimal reduction/expansion formats include change type isolation as shape dimensions after structural assignment of problem attributes
 	    - optimal organization formats include layered networks & vertex variables

 	- the problem is the solution in a different format, or a piece of the solution (problem being a sub-optimal state to optimize, or a difference that shouldnt occur, and the solution being a set of constraints forming boundaries, or an optimal structure to construct)
 	    - filling problem
 	      - missing info problem: the solution format is the complete structure
 	      - optimization problem: the solution format is the variables/system organized to comply with/fulfill the metric to optimize
 	      - aggregation problem: the solution format is the aggregation method to form a structure (like combining core functions to get a function for an intent)
 	    - limit problem
 	      - constraint problem: the solution format is the removal/invalidation of that constraint
 	    - reduction/decomposition problem
 	      - complexity reduction problem: the solution format is the set of variables that reduces complexity of the problem
 	      - randomness reduction problem: the solution format is the set of variables that can replicate a semblance of randomness
 	      - problematic structure: the solution format is reducing the structure (identifying variables & invalidating those variables)
 	    - organization/mapping problem: the solution format is the set of relevant components in the right structure (positioning & connecting them)
 	      - conflict problem: the solution format is positioning the conflicting problematic vectors so they dont intersect
 	      - balancing problem: the solution format is the distribution of resources nearest to a balanced state (subset of matching problem, by matching distribution across positions)
 	      - combination problem: the solution format is the set of components in a combination structure that doesnt contradict combination rules (components fit together, like 'finding a system where a function can execute')
 	        - connecting problem: the solution format is the set of functions that connect the components, in the position where they act as connectors
 	    - finding problem
 	      - discovery (insight-finding) problem: the solution format is the set of generative/distortion/core functions or the set of filters to find the insight
 	      - route-finding problem: the solution format is the route between two points that doesnt contradict any solution constraints and/or optimizes a solution metric
 	    - other solution formats would be for adjacent/causal problems, solution formats that invalidate solving the problem, etc

 ## example of selecting problem/solution format